SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 continuous delivery|software can be deployed on any commit continuous deployment|software is deployed on any commit
 {{c1::Continous deployment}} {{c3::relies on}} {{c2::continous delivery}}
+A nightly build is one that is built every night, generally automatically

 ### code writing enviroments